13 drinking games every student should know

 The game starts with a game of rock, paper, scissors, the winner of which is appointed the first Task Master of the game.

-The Task Master then has the duty (or privilege, shall we say!) of appointing a task to someone in the group that involves people who don't know you're playing a game.
+The Task Master then has the duty (or privilege, shall we say) of appointing a task to someone in the group that involves people who don't know you're playing a game.

 For example, the Task Master could tell someone to ask to borrow some underwear from the opposite flat.

-The rules are: if you refuse to do the task, you need to drink your entire drink; if the task fails (i.e. you give the game away to the person) you drink half your drink; if the task is a success, everyone else in the group takes a drink, and the role of Task Master is passed onto you.
+- If the task is a success, everyone else in the group takes a drink, and the role of Task Master is passed onto you.

 Quick hint: This game is also a great one to play while you're actually on the night out!
 Set everyone one task to do over the course of the night and watch everyone attempt (and fail) to complete their challenge.
-You can then discuss it during your morning debrief.
+You can then discuss it during your hungover morning debrief.

 Take two players, count down from three and show them a playing card.
 They then have to think of a word that starts with the same letter as the suit of that card.